Ferromagnetic Potts Model: Refined #BIS-hardness and Related Results: Connections

-\begin{proof}[Proof of Theorem \ref{thm:connection}] The constraint for the fixpoint to be Jacobian attractive is that $(\Delta-1)L$ on $S$ has spectral radius less than $1$, see equation \eqref{eq:perturb}.
+\begin{proof}[Proof of Theorem \ref{thm:connection}] We will use the correspondence between fixpoints of the tree recursions and critical points of $\Psi_1$ given by Lemma~\ref{new:zako1}.
+The constraint for the fixpoint to be Jacobian attractive is that $(\Delta-1)L$ on $S$ has spectral radius less than $1$, see equation \eqref{eq:perturb}.
 The constraint for the critical point to be Hessian maximum is that the eigenvalues of $(I + L)( (\Delta-1) L - I)$ on $S$ are negative, see equation \eqref{eq:psi1hessian}.

 Note that $L$ is symmetric and if $B$ is positive semidefinite then $L$ is positive semidefinite (since $L$ is congruent to $B$; $L$ is obtained by multiplying $B$ by a diagonal matrix on the left and on the right).
 Hence $L$ has non-negative real spectrum.
 Note that $S$ is invariant under $L$ and hence the spectrum of $L$ on $S$ is a subset of the spectrum of $L$ (it is still non-negative real; the restriction wiped out the eigenvalue $1$).